addulac/tech2WN/relatedwork.md

+# Related work

-This work is intersect with several groups of related works:
+This work intersects with several groups of related works:

-First, the recent advance on Stochatistic Variationnal inference have made it possible to scale bayesian model to bigger dataset and to do online learning which impact both time and memory complexity.
+First, the recent advance on Stochatistic Variationnal inference have made it possible to scale bayesian model to bigger dataset and to do online learning which enable a low memory footprint.
 This inference have first been proposed for topic modeling [1][2] before being adapted for the MMSB model with an adaptation to discover overllaping communities [3] [4],

-Nevertheless, the previous work only focus on undirected binary networks.
+Nevertheless, the previous works only study the case of (undirected) binary networks.

 In [5] the author proposed an efficient inference algorithm for weigthed networks, based on a MCMC algorithms.
-The model is an extension of the SBM, the latent class membership does not allow overllaping classes.
+The model is an extension of the SBM.
+Those models assumed that the class don't overllap.
 (I still have to dive into to understand how his inferecne works...) (does it allow online learning ? )

-Finally, SVB has been combined with CVB inference to propose an efficient online algothim for topic inference.
+Finally, SVB has been combined with CVB inference for topic modelling to propose a improoved over SVB.
 [6]

 This paper combines the different advantage of those works to propose a Online learning algorithm to models networks that can be weighted, with overllaping classes, directed or undirected.